amoham001/Write-Ups/TryHackMe/Rooms/Detecting Web Shells/Walkthrough.md

 <h2>Questions</h2>

-The answer to the below questions can be found through the task readings, however let's elaborate on each answer for learning sake
+The answer to the below questions can be found through the task readings, however we will elaborate on each answer for learning sake

 <h3>What is the part of the URL that associates values to parameters and can be a valuable indicator of web shell activity?</h3>